joshuaMarple/marplesyrup/_posts/2025-03-20-marple_syrup.markdown

 toc: true
 ---

-Running gels are a great way to improve your athletic performance, but come with some serious downsides:
+Pre-packaged running gels are a great way to improve your athletic performance, but come with some serious downsides:

 * lots of packaging waste
 * high cost